Founder, Artistic Director, and Conductor:

 Dr. Michael Robert Patch

-Dr. Michael Robert Patch holds a Doctorate of Musical Arts in Conducting from the University of Missouri-Kansas City Conservatory of Music and Dance.
-He also has a Master of Music degree in Choral Conducting from San Francisco State University.
-And he holds a Bachelor of Music Education degree in K-12 Choral Music from the UMKC Conservatory.
+Dr. Michael Robert Patch holds a Doctorate of Musical Arts in Conducting from the University of Missouri–Kansas City Conservatory of Music and Dance, a Master of Music in Choral Conducting from San Francisco State University, and a Bachelor of Music Education (K–12 Choral) from the UMKC Conservatory.

-Dr. Patch has worked with Dr. Robert Bode, Dr. Eph Ehly, Dr. Charles Robinson, Dr. Gustavo Halley, Vance George, David Xiques, and Charles Bruffy.
-He has also had an extensive performance career, singing with choirs of all shapes and sizes, including the Grammy Award- winning Kansas City Chorale, Kansas City Symphony Chorus, Pacific Mozart Ensemble, and the Oakland Symphony Chorus.
-Dr. Patch’s voice can be heard on a Grammy-nominated recording of Rheinberger’s music, performed by the Kansas City Chorale, and as a soloist and chorister for a recording of Elinor Remick Warren’s music, performed by the Pacific Mozart Ensemble.
+His conducting and musical development have been shaped by work with Robert Bode, Eph Ehly, Charles Robinson, Gustavo Halley, Vance George, David Xiques, and Charles Bruffy.
+As a singer, Dr. Patch has performed with ensembles including the Grammy Award–winning Kansas City Chorale, Kansas City Symphony Chorus, Pacific Mozart Ensemble, and Oakland Symphony Chorus.
+His voice appears on a Grammy-nominated recording of Rheinberger’s music with the Kansas City Chorale, as well as recordings of Elinor Remick Warren’s works with the Pacific Mozart Ensemble.

-Dr. Patch created Choral Spectrum with the vision of creating an environment where all people can feel safe, welcome, and accepted for who they truly are, no matter their gender, sexual orientation, or if their voice matches their perceived gender or true identity.
+Dr. Patch founded Choral Spectrum with the vision of creating a choral home where all people are safe, welcomed, and affirmed—regardless of gender identity, sexual orientation, or whether a singer’s voice aligns with their perceived or true identity.

 Principal Accompanist and Pianist: